-"Plans" mean the construction documents and specifications, including system site plans, storm drain plans and profiles, cross sections, detailed drawings, etc. or reproductions thereof, approved or to be approved by the city, county, or state.
+"Plans" mean the construction documents and specifications, including system site plans, storm drain plans and profiles, cross sections, detailed drawings, etc. or reproductions thereof, approved or to

+Comment [amm10]: Only referenced in definition of "subdivide land" that is not used in this chapter be approved by the city, county, or state.
 They will show the location, character, dimensions and details for the work to be done.